fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ### Tendermint

-[Tendermint](https://github.com/tendermint/tendermint) platform provides a Byzantine-resistant consensus engine (TM Core) which consists of the following parts:
+[Tendermint](https://github.com/tendermint/tendermint) platform provides a Byzantine-resistant consensus engine (**Tendermint Core**) which roughly consists of the following parts:
 * distributed transaction cache (**mempool**)
 * blockchain to store transactions
-* Byzantine-resistant **Consensus** module (to reach agreement about the order of transactions)
+* Byzantine-resistant **сonsensus** module (to reach the agreement on the order of transactions)
 * peer-to-peer layer to communicate with other nodes
-* **RPC endpoint** for client requests
+* **RPC endpoint** to serve client requests
-* **Query processor** for making requests to the state
+* **query processor** for making requests to the state

-To execute domain-specific logic the application **state machine** implements Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html).
-It is written in Scala 2.12, compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` library providing ABCI definitions for JVM languages.
+To execute domain-specific logic the application state machine implements Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html).
+It is written in `Scala 2.12`, compatible with `Tendermint v0.19.x` and uses the [`jabci`](https://mvnrepository.com/artifact/com.github.jtendermint/jabci) library providing ABCI definitions for JVM languages.

-**Tendermint Core** orders incoming transactions, passes them to the application and stores them persistently.
-It also combines transactions into ordered lists – **blocks**.
+Tendermint Core orders incoming transactions, passes them to the application and stores them persistently.
+It also combines transactions into ordered lists – _blocks_.
 Besides the transaction list, a block also has some [metadata](http://tendermint.readthedocs.io/en/master/specification/block-structure.html) that helps to provide integrity and verifiability guarantees.
 Basically this metadata consists of two major parts:
 * metadata related to the current block
 	* `height` – an index of this block in the blockchain
 	* block creation time
 	* hash of the transaction list in the block
 	* hash of the previous block
 * metadata related to the previous block
-	* `app_hash` – hash of the state machine state occurred at the end of the previous block
+	* `app_hash` – hash of the state machine state that was achieved at the end of the previous block
 	* previous block *voting process* information

 <p align="center">
 <img src="images/blocks.png" alt="Blocks" width="600px"/>
 </p>

-For every block, a single TM Core, the block **proposer**, is chosen.
+To create a new block a single node – the block _proposer_ is chosen.
 The proposer composes the transaction list, prepares the metadata and initiates the [voting process](http://tendermint.readthedocs.io/en/master/introduction.html#consensus-overview).
-Then other TM Cores make votes, accepting or declining the proposed block, and sign them.
-If enough amount of accepting votes exists (a **quorum**, more than 2/3 of TM Cores in the cluster), the block is considered committed.
-At this time every TM Core requests the local State machine to apply block transactions to the state (in their order) and asks the State machine for `app_hash`.
-If for some reasons a quorum is not reached (an invalid proposer, a proposal containing wrong hashes, timed out voting, etc.), the proposer is changed and a new attempt (**round**) of block creation (for the same `height` as the previous attempt) is started.
+Then other nodes make votes accepting or declining the proposed block.
+If enough number of votes accepting the block exists (i.e. the _quorum_ was achieved – more than 2/3 of the nodes in the cluster voted positively), the block is considered committed.

-Note that the information about a voting process and `app_hash` is not stored in the current block, because this part of metadata is not known to proposer at time of block creation and becomes available only after successful voting.
-That's why `app_hash` and voting information for the current block are stored in the next block (and become available outside TM Core only upon the next block commit).
+Once this happens, every node's state machine applies newly committed block transactions to the state in the same order those transactions are present in the block.
+Once all block transactions are applied, the new state machine `app_hash` is memorized by the node and will be used in the next block formation.

-Blocks play the key role in the App (as well as in any application using the blockchain approach) because:
+If for some reason a quorum was not reached the proposer is changed and a new _round_ of a block creation for the same `height` as was in the previous attempt is started.
+This might happen, for example, if there was an invalid proposer, or a proposal containing incorrect hashes, a timed out voting and so on.

-* Grouping transactions together dramatically improves the distributed system performance by reducing the storage and computational overhead per transaction: all metadata are associated with blocks and all nodes' hashes and signatures are applied to blocks.
-Transactions are just stored inside blocks.
+Note that the information about the voting process and the `app_hash` achieved during the block processing by the state machine are not stored in the current block.
+The reason is that this part of metadata is not known to the proposer at time of block creation and becomes available only after successful voting.
+That's why the `app_hash` and voting information for the current block are stored in the next block.
+That metadata can be received by external clients only upon the next block commit event.

-* Block `height` is a primary identifier of a specific state version.
-All non-transactional queries to the State machine (like `get` operations) should refer to a particular `height`.
+Grouping transactions together significantly improves performance by reducing the storage and computational overhead per transaction.
+All metadata including `app_state` and nodes signatures is associated with blocks, not transactions.

-* Blocks can be empty i. e. contain no transactions.
-By committing empty blocks, the TM Core might maintain the freshness of the state without creating new transactions and burdening the State machine.
+It's important to mention that block `height` is a primary identifier of a specific state version.
+All non-transactional queries to the state machine (e.g. `get` operations) refer to a particular `height`.
+Also, some blocks might be empty – contain zero transactions.
+By committing empty blocks, Tendermint maintains the freshness of the state without creating dummy transactions.

-At the `height`-th block commit, only the presence and the order of its transactions is verified, but not the state upon their executing by the State machine.
-As the `height`-th block's `app_hash` only available when the `height+1`-th block committed, to verify some transaction from the `height`-th block or query to the `height`-th block the client needs to wait for `height+1`-th block.
-That's why TM Core always starts making the next block a short time after the previous block' commit, this next block might be empty in case no transactions are available.
+Another critical thing to keep in mind is that once the `k` block is committed, only the presence and the order of its transactions is verified, but not the state achieved by their execution.
+Because the `app_hash` resulted from the block `k` execution is only available when the block `k + 1` is committed, the client has to wait for the next block to trust a result computed by the transaction in the block `k`.
+To avoid making the client wait if there were no transactions for a while, Tendermint makes the next block (possibly empty) in a short time after the previous block was committed.

 ### Operations
 There are few different operations that can be invoked using the bundled command-line client: